Yatta, Hebron: British Mandate era

 In the 1922 census of Palestine conducted by the British Mandate authorities, Yatta had a population 3,179 inhabitants, all Muslims, increasing in the 1931 census to 4,034, in 767 inhabited houses, still all Muslims.
+The Palestinian Rural History Project recorded numerous historical satellite localities or dependencies associated with Yatta, including al-Fakhit, al-Halawa, al-Karmil, al-Majaz, al-Markaz, al-Mufaqqara, al-Rakiz, al-Tabban, al-Tuba, al-Tuwamin, al-Tuwani, Beit 'Amra, Hureibat al-Nabi, Jinba, Lesayfir, Maghair al-'Abid, Ma'in, Muneizil, Quwawis, Rifa'iyya, Saddat al-Tha'la, Sarura, Shi'b al-Butm, Sufay al-Fauqa, Susiya and Zif.

 In the 1945 statistics the population of Yatta was 5,260, all Muslims, and the land area was 174,172 dunams according to an official land and population survey.
 3,254 dunams were plantations and irrigable land, 67,498 used for cereals, while 216 dunams were built-up (urban) land.

 Jordanian era

-In the wake of the 1948 Arab-Israeli War, and after the 1949 Armistice Agreements, Yatta came under Jordanian rule.
+In the wake of the 1948 Arab–Israeli War, and after the 1949 Armistice Agreements, Yatta came under Jordanian rule.

 The Jordanian census of 1961 found 6,326 inhabitants in Yatta.